The TeV Dawn of SUSY Models - Consequences for Flavour and CP: Introduction

 Supersymmetric extensions of the Standard Model face several challenges arising from experimental constraints.
 In particular, SUSY models have to reproduce: \begin{itemize} \item[(i)]{} the measured scale of electroweak symmetry breaking, characterised by the mass of the Z boson \item[(ii)]{} the absence of additional (to the Standard Model) unsuppressed flavour-changing effects \item[(iii)]{} experimental constraints on masses of superpartners \item[(iv)]{} constraints arising from the Higgs boson \item[(v)]{} the absence of additional unsuppressed CP violation. \end{itemize} (i) is explained naturally when the superpartners of Standard Model particles have masses of the order of the electroweak scale whereas (ii) can be explained if the SUSY-breaking interactions are flavour universal as, e.g., in models of gauge mediation.
 Models of gravity mediation, however, generically suffer\footnote{Flavour universality in some gravity mediated models can be achieved by first assuming a minimal form of the Kahler potential which allows one to write down flavour universal soft terms at $M_{\rm Pl}$.
 Then a symmetry can be imposed which would prevent detuning of this flavour universal structure during RG evolution from $M_{\rm Pl}$ down to the flavour symmetry freezing scale $M_{\rm fl}$.
 In \emph{generic} gravity mediation we do not impose the Minimal Flavour Violation hypothesis \cite{D'Ambrosio:2002ex} to hold at $M_{\rm fl}$.} from flavour changing neutral currents and require a fine-tuned choice of parameters to fulfill (ii).

 Over the last two years LHC has severely tightened the constraints on the SUSY partners requiring many of their masses to be significantly above the electroweak scale.
 For example searches for jets and missing energy~\cite{jetsmet} require that typical light squark and gluino masses are of the order of a TeV or beyond.
-Moreover, if confirmed, a Higgs around $125\,{\rm GeV}$ also pushes SUSY breaking parameters towards larger values.
-Accordingly an explanation of the electroweak scale requires significant cancellations between larger parameters indicating a fine-tuned situation.
-In models of gauge mediation (see e.g. \cite{Giudice:1998bp} and references therein) this problem is especially severe (for recent discussion see Refs.~\cite{Grellscheid:2011ij,Draper:2011aa,talk1,talk2,feng}).
+Moreover, the Higgs around $125\,{\rm GeV}$ also pushes SUSY breaking parameters towards larger values (assuming that the $125\,{\rm GeV}$ resonance observed at the LHC \cite{HiggsCERN} is an elementary Higgs scalar).
+Accordingly, an explanation of the electroweak scale requires significant cancellations between larger parameters indicating a fine-tuned situation.
+In models of gauge mediation (see e.g. \cite{Giudice:1998bp} and references therein) this problem is especially severe (for recent discussion see Refs.~\cite{Grellscheid:2011ij,Draper:2011aa,talk1,feng}).

 Indeed in the simplest models of gauge mediation, a Higgs mass of $\sim 125\,{\rm GeV}$ requires squark masses at or above $\sim 10\,{\rm TeV}$, resulting in a very high level of fine-tuning (see also below).
-Models of gravity mediation allow for $A$-terms at the high scale that ultimately help with the Higgs mass.
-These typically allow for somewhat lower values of the superpartner masses, but still in the TeV range to conform to current jets and missing energy constraints~\cite{jetsmet} for gluinos and squarks (at least for the first two generations; in many simple models the third generation masses are not much below those).
+Models of gravity mediation allow for $A$-terms at the high scale that ultimately can help with the Higgs mass.
+These typically allow for somewhat lower values of the superpartner masses, but still in the TeV range to conform to current jets and missing energy constraints~\cite{jetsmet} for gluinos and squarks(at least for the first two generations, but in many simple models the third generation masses are not much below those).